Subscribe to Our Newsletter

 For Email Marketing you can trust.

-This interactive community event in Orange County will feature a guided panel discussion with a local law enforcement officer, mobile crisis clinician, and person with mental health lived experience.
-This event encourages open dialogue about crisis intervention and community resources – including the current crisis response model in Orange County.
+This interactive community event will feature a guided panel discussion with a local law enforcement officer, mobile crisis clinician, and person with mental health lived experience.
+This event encourages open dialogue about crisis intervention and community resources – including the current crisis response model in your community.
 Bring your questions and concerns!

 ERNIE & JOE: Crisis Cops documentary is an intimate portrait of two officers from the San Antonio Police Department’s 20-person Mental Health Unit who are helping change the way police respond to mental health calls.
 The film takes audiences on a personal journey, weaving together their experiences during their daily encounters with people in crisis.
 Guns tucked away, Ernie and Joe de-escalate confrontations, divert people to desperately needed mental health services, and save lives.

 DIRECTOR’S STATEMENT: While making my last film, MOTHERS OF BEDFORD, it became evident to me that there were many people with untreated mental illness sitting behind bars.
 Upon learning of the innovative work of the SAPD mental health unit and meeting Ernie and Joe in person I felt compelled to make this film.
 Their jail diversion work is humane and desperately needed to improve not only the health of the mentally ill, but also of their families. – Jenifer McShane

 HOSTING ORGANIZATIONS: NAMI Vermont and Team Two Vermont